h1n054ur/testing/.openhands/microagents/bash_python.md

 ### ✅ TOOLS YOU MUST USE

-- `execute_bash2` → For all shell operations (mv, cp, mkdir, rm, cat, ls, etc.)
+- `execute_bash` → For all shell operations (mv, cp, mkdir, rm, cat, ls, etc.)
-- `eval_python2` → For parsing, file content replacement, or logic-based manipulation
+- `eval_python` → For parsing, file content replacement, or logic-based manipulation

 ---